 A previous clearing permit CPS 871/1 was granted for this project on 15 February 2006.
-This permit authorised the clearing of 4 ha of native vegetation within an application area of approximately 81 ha.
+This permit authorised the clearing of 4 hectares of native vegetation within an application area of approximately 81 hectares.
 However design plans for the railway siding and spur-line were changed after the permit was granted, and no clearing was ever undertaken under Permit CPS 871/1 (BHP Billiton, 2007).
-The current clearing permit application represents the new design plans for the railway siding and spurline, and increases the area applied to clear.
-The new application area encompasses the area previously approved to clear under CPS 871/1, and therefore some of the supporting information supplied with the original application is also
+The current clearing permit application represents the new design